How to Create a Gantt Chart in Excel? - Gantt Chart Excel

 This is how it looks when the Show Text in Gantt Bars is enabled.
 We think it is one of the finest features of Gantt Chart Excel.

 Switch over to the General tab to setup cost and date calculations, currency symbol, and the Date format.

 Additionally, you can define how the Percentage complete is calculated for the tasks.
 You can use the Manual or Automatic mode for entry and use Simple or Weighted calculation for the Parent task roll-up calculation.

 Finally, we have the columns tab where you can hide or unhide existing columns.
 You can also insert up to ten custom columns or delete them if required.

-In Conclusion, the beauty of Gantt Chart Excel is we have six calendar views to choose from namely Daily, Weekly, Monthly, Quarterly, Half-Yearly and Yearly View.
+In Conclusion, the beauty of Gantt Chart Excel is we have seven calendar views to choose from namely Hourly, Daily, Weekly, Monthly, Quarterly, Half-Yearly and Yearly View.

 From here you can easily customize the Gantt chart by changing timeline colors, and adding various details like percent complete, costs etc… As shown below, with some tweaks you can create a timeline that’s sure to impress.